Request for statistics on allegations of assault by Corrections staff

 While the difficulty in extracting or compiling the information might be considered under section 18(f) of the OIA (substantial collation or research), the Chief Ombudsman did not accept that this section applied.
 It would not be too great a task to compile the relevant incident reports and, in any event, it would be unreasonable to rely on section 18(f) when the fundamental difficulty in providing the information was down to the Department’s own administrative lapses.

-The Chief Ombudsman did not need to make any recommendations because the Department agreed to collate and release the information to the requester, and to change its practices so that it was recorded systematically.
+After considering the Chief Ombudsman’s comments, the Department agreed to collate and release the information to the requester, and to change its practices so that it was recorded systematically.

 This case note is published under the authority of the Ombudsmen Rules 1989.
 It sets out an Ombudsman’s view on the facts of a particular case.
 It should not be taken as establishing any legal precedent that would bind an Ombudsman in future.